 Dr. George KesslerD.O. · Integrative Medicine

-Decades of clinical experience, written for the kitchen and the gym.
+Decades of clinical experience, written for the kitchen and the gym — and shared on the air.

-Dr. Kessler co-authored a trilogy on bone health and joint pain with writer Colleen Kapklein.
-The books make the same approach he uses in practice available to anyone with a fork, a pair of sneakers, and an interest in their own health.
-He also authored the bone density section of a medical textbook used in physician training.
+Dr. Kessler co-authored a trilogy on bone health and joint pain with writer Colleen Kapklein, contributed the bone density section of a medical textbook used in physician training, and has been featured on television, radio, and in print throughout his career.

 Dr. George Kessler, D.O. — author